Airport planned in southern zone

 - A new airport would have no benefit for the local Costa Rican inhabitants.
 This has also not happened with the airport of Liberia: some of the former Costa Rican landowners are now gardeners and watchmen in luxury foreign-owned hotels.
 Prices of land will increase further and primarily foreign investors and foreign owned real estate agencies will benefit.

-- A new airport with resulting high concentrations of CO2 emissions conflicted with internationally needed action against climate change and with other environmental principles to reduce air traffic and CO2 emissions.
+- A new airport with resulting high concentrations of CO2 emissions conflicts with internationally needed action against climate change.

 - Aircraft landings and taking off, refuelling, and kerosene storage will cause NO2PM) and Ozone (O3) emissions and hence form a significant threat to human health.
 Kerosene smells will be noted in the surrounding areas.